Newbold Morris: Personal life and death

 After their divorce in 1940, his first wife remarried in 1949 to Harry William Seckel.

 On August 1, 1942, Morris married Constance (née Hand) Jordan (1909–2008), youngest daughter of renowned American judge Learned Hand.
 She was divorced from Lt.
-Robert Jordan and the mother to actor Robert Anson Jordan (1937–1993) and Constance Jordan.
+Robert Jordan and the mother to actor Richard Jordan (1937–1993) and Constance Jordan.
 The wedding ceremony was performed by Mayor La Guardia in Gracie Mansion.
 Together, they were the parents of: